Self-build - Privacy Notice

 We also need to collect it so that we are able to contact people who are interested in self-build projects/ single building plots.

-You can opt out of the sharing or use of this information at any time by contacting the Housing StrategyTeam either in writing at Cotswold District Council, Trinity Road, Cirencester, GL7 1PX or via email at email@example.com.
+You can opt out of the sharing or use of this information at any time by contacting Strategic Housing either in writing Cotswold District Council, Trinity Road, Cirencester GL7 1PX or email@example.com

-The Lawful basis for processing - The Self-build and Custom Housebuilding Act (2015) makes it a legal requirement for the Council to maintain a register of anyone who is interested in building their own home.
-Therefore, holding your information on this register allows us to carry out this as part of the Council’s public task.
+The Self-build and Custom Housebuilding Act (2015), makes it a legal requirement for the council to maintain a register of anyone who is interested in building their own home.
+Therefore, holding your information on this register allows us to carry out this as part of the council’s public task.

 At any point in time you may contact us and opt out of being on the register if you have changed your mind about building your own home.

 What type of information is collected from you

 The Self-build and Custom Housebuilding Regulations (2016) include eligibility criteria for the register, allowing local authorities to set local connection and financial tests and define how the information on the register is held.